Ebola Virus Disease

 A serious concern during any outbreak is the possibility that the virus could mutate to a form that is more virulent or contagious or becomes transmissible through the air where it could infect larger numbers of people.
 The reason for this concern is that when viruses pass through a large number of people, the number of mutations increases.
 Although some changes to the Ebola virus did occur, the strain that circulated during the 2014 Ebola outbreak is very similar to the strain initially discovered in 1976, and the changes did not appear to affect the ability of the virus to cause disease.

-In order to prevent a resurgence of the Ebola virus, it is critical to maintain a high level of vigilance so that any new cluster of infections can be swiftly identified and contained, and that research continues on the development and testing of vaccines and drugs that are effective against the Ebola virus.
+In order to prevent another large Ebola virus outbreak, it is critical to maintain a high level of vigilance, so that any new cluster of infections can be swiftly identified and contained, as well as continuing the development and testing of vaccines and drugs that can be used in future outbreaks of the Ebola virus.

 One of the key steps in any virus infection occurs very early in an infection cycle.
 That is the step where a virus binds to and enters a cell in a susceptible host organism.
 Because viruses are too small to reproduce on their own, they must invade a host cell in order to multiply and produce more copies of themselves that can then go on to infect other organisms and continue the infection cycle.

-Dr. Richard Sutton, while in the Department of Molecular Virology and Microbiology at Baylor College of Medicine, worked to identify the elusive Ebola virus receptor.
+Dr. Richard Sutton, while in the Department of Molecular Virology and Microbiology at Baylor College of Medicine, sought to identify the Ebola virus receptor.
 Based on evidence from other scientists that suggested that members of a group of proteins named the Tyro3 family might mediate entry of Ebola virus into cells, Dr. Sutton’s group tested what would happen if they reduced the levels of the Tyro3 proteins in cells.
 They reasoned that if these proteins were necessary for entry into cells, reduction of their levels should diminish infection by Ebola.
 However, they observed little effect on Ebola virus infection when they reduced levels of expression of all three Tyro3 family genes.
-They therefore concluded that it is unlikely that this family of proteins is the sought-after entry factor for Ebola virus.
-Later, they switched to a different tactic, known as a negative genetic screen, in an attempt to identify the cellular receptor that Ebola utilizes to gain entry into cells.
+They therefore concluded that it is unlikely that this family of proteins is the entry factor for Ebola virus.

-During the 2014 Ebola outbreak, Dr. Peter Hotez, professor of Molecular Virology and Microbiology, and Pediatrics, and founding dean of the National School of Tropical Medicine at Baylor College of Medicine served as an expert on the Ebola virus and was interviewed by numerous media outlets.
-He was also named to the Texas Task Force on Infectious Disease Preparedness and Response created in 2014.
+In addition, Dr. Peter Hotez, professor of Molecular Virology and Microbiology, and Pediatrics, and founding dean of the National School of Tropical Medicine at Baylor College of Medicine provided his expertise on the Ebola virus during the 2014 Ebola outbreak and gave interviews to numerous media outlets.
+He was named to the Texas Task Force on Infectious Disease Preparedness and Response created in 2014.